exanauts/ExaTron.jl/README.md

 ## Reproducing experiments

 We describe how to reproduce experiments in Section 6 of our manuscript.
-For each figure or table, we provide a corresponding script to reproduce results.
-Note that the following table shows correspondence between the casename and the size of batch.
+Note that the following table shows correspondence between the casename and the size of a batch.
 | casename | batch size |
 | -------: | ---------: |
 | case2868rte | 3.8K |